getify/You-Dont-Know-JS/types & grammar/ch2.md

 Mathematically, we know that statement should be `true`.
 Why is it `false`?

-Simply put, the representations for `0.1` and `0.2` in binary floating point are not exact, so when they are added, the result is not exactly `0.3`.
+Simply put, the representations for `0.1` and `0.2` in binary floating-point are not exact, so when they are added, the result is not exactly `0.3`.
 It's **really** close: `0.30000000000000004`, but if your comparison fails, "close" is irrelevant.

 **Note:** Should JavaScript switch to a different `number` implementation that has exact representations for all values?
 Some think so.
 There have been many alternatives presented over the years.
 None of them have been accepted yet, and perhaps never will.
 As easy as it may seem to just wave a hand and say, "fix that bug already!", it's not nearly that easy.
 If it were, it most definitely would have been changed a long time ago.